a-kozlova/bookshop/README.md

 # bookshop
-This is an implementation of a simple console app foor book shops
+This is an implementation of a simple console app for book shops